nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Use case ends.

 <b>Extensions</b>
 1a.
-Service is in use by one or more upcoming appointment.
+Client is in use by one or more upcoming appointment.
     1a1.
 Homerce displays an error message.
     Use case ends.
 </pre>